 Under an Inter-Community Agreement dated August 15, 1985 (the "Inter-Community Agreement"), eleven Connecticut municipalities (the City of Bristol, the Town of Berlin, the Town of Burlington, the City of New Britain, the Town of Plainville, the Town of Plymouth, the Town of Prospect, the Town of Southington, the Town of Washington, the Town of Wolcott and the Town of Warren) formed an Operating Committee, the Bristol Resource Recovery Facility Operating Committee (the "BRRFOC"), authorized by statute to exercise certain rights on the communities' (the "Contracting Communities") behalf in dealing with the Facility.
-Subsequent to the execution of the Inter-Community Agreement, the Town and the Towns of Seymour and Hartland also became Contracting Communities.
-The BRRFOC governing board consists of town officials appointed by each of the Contracting Communities and assumes all management decisions for BRRFOC.
+Subsequent to the execution of the Inter-Community Agreement, Branford and the Towns of Seymour and Hartland also became Contracting Communities.
+In July 2014, the BRRFOC also assumed primary responsibility for operations of the newly formed Policy Board, which consists of town officials appointed by each of the Contracting Communities and assumes responsibility for management decisions on behalf of the member communities, primarily related to the Agreement by and among the fourteen Municipalities and Covanta.
+Some of these Municipalities also rely upon services provided by BRRFOC management with respect to managing recyclables, household hazardous waste, electronics, and special projects associated with local environmental issues.

-Covanta Bristol, Inc. (formerly Ogden-Martin Systems of Bristol, Inc.) (the "Company") operates the Facility, a 650-ton per day mass burn solid waste disposal, electric power generation and resource recovery facility at 170 Enterprise Drive in Bristol, Connecticut.
-The Company is a subsidiary of Covanta Energy Corporation, a Delaware Corporation ("Covanta").
-The Company was formed in 1984 for the purpose of owning, designing, constructing, and operating the Facility for the processing and disposing of certain solid waste ("Acceptable Waste") from each of the Contracting Communities.
+Covanta (formerly Ogden-Martin Systems of Bristol, Inc.) operates the Bristol Resource Recovery Facility, originally permitted as a 650-ton per day mass burn solid waste disposal, electric power generation and resource recovery facility at 170 Enterprise Drive in Bristol, Connecticut, and the Southeastern Connecticut Resource Recovery Facility, a similarly sized facility located at 132 Military Highway in Preston, Connecticut.
+Covanta is a subsidiary of Covanta Energy Corporation, a Delaware Corporation (New York Stock Exchange - CVA).
+Both facilities accept and dispose of the Town's municipal solid waste, and deliveries to either facility are accounted for as part of the contractual Annual Minimum Commitment.